SunnyDevendranadh/websearch-aii-agent/README.md

 4. **Web Search Integration**: The application can query the Brave Search API to enhance reports with real-time information, making your reports more accurate and up-to-date.

 5. **Report Structure**: Each report follows a comprehensive structure covering market trends, competitor analysis, target audience, market size, growth potential, risks, and strategic recommendations.

+6. **Beautiful Formatting**: The Rust core applies consistent formatting rules to ensure reports have professional styling with proper hierarchy, spacing, and visual elements.

 ## Installation